nuuuwan/news_lk3_data/README.md

 *2024-07-21 10:12:00* · [`adaderanalk`](https://www.adaderana.lk/news/100658/former-insssl-director-asanka-abeygunasekara-arrested) · `en`

-The former Director General of the Institute of National Strategic Studies of Sri Lanka (INSSSL) Asanka Abeygunasekara has been arrested by police.
+The former Director General of the Institute of National Security Studies of Sri Lanka (INSSSL) Asanka Abeygunasekara has been arrested by police.

 Abeygunasekara, against whom there was a pending open warrant over a case filed by the Inland Revenue Department (IRD), was arrested at the Bandaranaike International Airport (BIA) in Katunayake this morning (21), police said.